-#2 - BLADE TRACKING
+2. BLADE TRACKING

-Never attempt the below with the engine running.
+Never attempt to adjust the blade tracking with the engine running.
 As a safety precaution, remove the spark plug cap.
 It is also advised to wear gloves and safety glasses when working with the blade as it is extremely sharp.

-The blade should run with the same tooth to bandwheel face distance on both sides.
-3/8" is ideal.
-The back of the blade will be flush with the back of the bandwheel at this distance and is a quicker check than measuring with a tape measure.
+The blade should run with the same tooth to band wheel face distance on both sides.
+3/8" (9mm) is ideal.
+The back of the blade will be flush with the back of the band wheel at this distance and is a quicker check than measuring with a tape measure.
 If an adjustment on either side is required, the below steps will detail this procedure.